Γ-Butyrolactone: Reactions

 As a lactone, GBL is hydrolyzed under basic conditions, for example in a sodium hydroxide solution into sodium gamma-hydroxybutyrate, the sodium salt of gamma-hydroxybutyric acid.
 In acidic water, a mixture of the lactone and acid forms exists in an equilibrium.
 These compounds then may go on to form the polymer poly(4-hydroxybutyrate) as well as the dimer 1,6-Dioxecane-2,7-dione.
 When treated with a non-nucleophilic base, such as lithium diisopropylamide, GBL undergoes deprotonation of the alpha carbon atom to the carbonyl.
-The related compound caprolactone can be used to make a polyester in this manner.

 Polymerization

 The ring-opening polymerization of butyrolactone gives polybutyrolactone.
 The resulting reverts to the monomer by thermal cracking.
 It is claimed that poly(GBL) is competitive with commercial biomaterial poly(4-hydroxybutyrate), or P4HB.
 It is further claimed that poly(GBL) is cheaper to make than P4HB, although both are bio-derived.

 Uses

+Gamma-Butyrolactone is used as a chemical solvent and a cleaning agent, for example in paint stripping or for cleaning graffiti.

-Butyrolactone is principally a precursor to other chemicals.
+Butyrolactone is a precursor to other chemicals.
 Reaction with methylamine gives NMP, and with ammonia gives pyrrolidone.
 It is also used as a solvent in lotions and some polymers.

 Butyrolactone, with its wide liquid range, chemical stability, and high dielectric constant, is used in electrolytic capacitors as the organic solvent.
-It is frequently mixed with a small ratio of ethylene glycol, "9:1" being common, to vary internal resistivity.

 It has been used as a solvent in various laboratory experiments, e.g., the preparation of methylammonium lead halide.

+Another discovered GBL utility is in the synthesis of nicotine (analogs).